 Solution: The process documents should include statement on identified weaknesses.
 As part of the discovery process ask questions such as What processes slow your workflow?
 What are some of the major expenses on your P&L?

 11. Poor Communications

 Another cause of failure is poor project communications, beginning with a failure to announce the reason for the effort, and continuing to advise the organization of the progress and importance of the vehicle tracking technology.
 Poor communication prevents different parts of the organization from assessing how they will be impacted by changes in processes, policies, and procedures.
 A heads up gives everyone time to absorb the idea of increased accountability and prepare for change.
 Communication is vital part of managing change in a corporate environment.

 Solution: Save the project plan your MyFleetistics fleet management portal and view together during project meetings.
 Train customers to view it from this location and to follow the process.
-If you don’t follow the process or keep the document up to date, the customer will learn to ignore it quickly.
+If you do not follow the process or keep the document up to date, the customer will learn to ignore it quickly.
 Insert public notes so all stakeholders are accountable.
 Create a web page announcing the project and solicit input from the field in the form surveys, blog or chat.